-Parameter Description Default Value Validation Type Changing the Value TopazAgentHome The file path to the BPM installation.
-Not defined String Do not change this value.
+Parameter Description Default Value Validation Type Can be Changed?
+TopazAgentHome The file path to the BPM installation.
+Not defined String No

+Parameter Description Default Value Validation Type Can be Changed?
 SelfURL The BPM URL.
-Not defined String Do not change this value.
-ScriptZipRatioLimit Not supported.
-30 Positive integer The value can be changed in the topaz agent ctrl.cfg file.
-BPMProduct The following value is available: HP Business Process Monitor.
-HP Business Process Monitor String Do not change this value.
-BuildNum The BPM build number.
-Not defined Positive integer Do not change this value.
-Workspace The directory in which the BPM work files are stored.
-If you change this value, only some of the log files under the Workspace directory are moved to the new path (logs in commcenter and agent1 directories), not all.
-Not defined String See "How to Change the Workspace Directory Location" on page 109.
-RegistrationHourInterval The interval at which BPM communicates with BSM to re-register itself.
-12 hours Positive integer Do not change this value.
-ClusterMode Not supported.
-0 Boolean The value can be changed in the topaz agent ctrl.cfg file.
-HostVersion The version of BPM installed on the machine. <bpm version=""></bpm> String Do not change this value.

-Parameter Description Default Value Validation Type Changing the Value SecureAccess Enable/disable secure access to BPM.
-For details, see "Restricting Access to BPM Admin" on page 173.
-The following two options are available: • 0 - secure access is disabled • 1 - secure access is enabled 0 Boolean The value can be changed in the topaz agent ctrl.cfg file.
-LoadGeneratorHome The location of the load generator.
-Not defined String Do not change this value.
-UICpuThreshold The CPU threshold of the BPM machine.
+Not defined String No. ScriptZipRatioLimit Not supported.
+30 Positive integer Yes BPMProduct The following value is available: HP Business Process Monitor.
+HP Business Process Monitor String No BuildNum The BPM build number.
+Not defined Positive integer No Workspace The directory in which the BPM work files are stored.
+If you change this value, only some of the log files under the Workspace directory are moved to the new path (logs in commcenter and agent1 directories), not all. he log files under the new path Yes, see "How to Change the Workspace Directory Location" on page 124.
+RegistrationHour Interval The interval at which BPM communicates with BSM to re-register itself.
+12 hours Positive integer No ClusterMode Not supported.
+0 Boolean Yes HostVersion The version of BPM installed on the machine. <bpm version=""></bpm> String No. SecureAccess Enable/disable secure access to BPM.
+For details, see "Restricting Access to BPM Admin" on page 179.
+The following two options are available: • 0 - secure access is disabled • 1 - secure access is enabled 0 Boolean Yes LoadGeneratorHome The location of the load generator.
+Not defined String No UICpuThreshold The CPU threshold of the BPM machine.
 This parameter affects the threshold display only; it does not affect the operation of BPM.
-70% Positive integer The value can be changed in the topaz agent ctrl.cfg file.
-UIMemoryThreshold The memory threshold of the BPM machine.
+70% Positive integer Yes UIMemoryThreshold The memory threshold of the BPM machine.
 This parameter affects the threshold display only; it does not affect the operation of BPM.
-80% Positive integer The value can be changed in the topaz agent ctrl.cfg file.
-InvocationFoldersDeleteInt ervalInMinutes Defines how long to keep manually invoked scripts before they are deleted.
-60 minutes Positive integer The value can be changed in the topaz agent ctrl.cfg file.
-BSMInstancesMaxValue Defines the maximum number of BSM instances that you can create in BPM Admin.
+80% Positive integer Yes InvocationFolders DeleteIntervalIn Minutes Defines how long to keep manually invoked scripts before they are deleted.
+60 minutes Positive integer Yes BSMInstances MaxValue Defines the maximum number of BSM instances that you can create in BPM Admin.
 You can enter values between 1 and 100.
-50 instances Positive Integers between 1 and 100 The value can be changed in the topaz agent ctrl.cfg file.
-ServerMinimumFreeDiskS paceThresholdInMB Defines the minimum free disk space threshold of the BPM server.
+50 instances Positive Integers between 1 and 100 Yes.
+ServerMinimumFree DiskSpace ThresholdInMB Defines the minimum free disk space threshold of the BPM server.
 When this threshold is breached, the BPM server stops running scripts and WebTraces.
-For details, see "Requirements and Limitations for Running Tasks" on page 18.
-We recommend that this value be less than the value of the MinimumFreeDiskSpaceThre sholdInMB parameter in archive.cfg .
-500 MB Positive integer The value can be changed in the topaz agent ctrl.cfg file.
-Minimum allowed value: 0
+For details, see "Requirements and Limitations for Running Tasks" on page 19.
+500 MB Positive integer Yes Minimum allowed value: 0

-Parameter Description Default Value Validation Type Changing the Value ServerStartWorkingBuffer AboveMinimumThresholdI nMB Defines the minimum buffer threshold above the value of the ServerMinimumFreeDiskSpa ceThresholdInMB.
+Parameter Description Default Value Validation Type Can be Changed?
+We recommend that this value be less than the value of the MinimumFreeDiskSpaceThresholdInMB parameter in archive.cfg .
+ServerStartWorking BufferAbove MinimumThreshold InMB Defines the minimum buffer threshold above the value of the ServerMinimumFreeDiskSpaceThresholdInMB.
 When this buffer threshold is reached, the BPM server resumes running scripts and WebTraces.
-For details, see "Requirements and Limitations for Running Tasks" on page 18.
-100 MB Positive integer The value can be changed in the topaz agent ctrl.cfg file.
-Minimum allowed value: 0
+For details, see "Requirements and Limitations for Running Tasks" on page 19.
+100 MB Positive integer Yes Minimum allowed value: 0